OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 - The same feature is also available for GPX (for navigation software like OpenCPN), from `util.NMEAtoGPX`.

 ## Builder
-As an example, there is a script called `to.prod.sh` that shows a way to build the soft for distribution without the full git repository.
+As an example, there is in the `NMEA.mux.WebUI` module a script called `to.prod.sh` that shows a way to build the soft for distribution without the full git repository.

 Just run